 Progressive also offers cyber insurance, business owner policies, professional liability, workers’ compensation and general liability insurance.
 The company also sells “any auto coverage” that covers vehicles you or your employees own and use for business purposes.

-Types of Business Insurance
+The Main Types of Business Insurance

 Just being in business brings risk, and you can’t plan to pay out of pocket for the unexpected.
-Even if you operate a small business, you’ll need several types of policies to guard against your possible losses.
+Even if you operate a smaller business, you’ll need several types of policies to guard against your possible losses.
 Here are the common insurance types most businesses need to look into.

 Also known as business liability insurance, general liability insurance covers you if you, your employee, your services or products cause bodily injury or property damage to 3rd parties.
 General liability provides coverage for all your legal expenses and damages if you’re sued, as well as the medical fees of those who are harmed by your business.